jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/4_Various_Fields.typ

-Besides #gls("iso")'s focus on hydrogen, another reason for mentioning #gls("iso") hydrogen-based standards is the organization's excellent international reputation.
+Besides #gls("iso")'s focus on hydrogen, another reason for including #gls("iso") hydrogen-based standards is the organization's excellent international reputation.
 This increases the chances of partial to potentially full international recognition of these standards.
 As mentioned in the introduction of this section, the goal was to identify potential #gls("cgh2") standards, provide reasons for their selection, and present them in an organized manner.
 The process of filtering the standards with the highest potential for providing information relevant to #gls("swith") certification will be addressed in @chap_1_5, based on specific criteria.

 #summary_([
 It can be summarized that a high number of standards dealing with hydrogen have been identified.
 While some of these standards are already in use, others are in the process of being updated or have just been announced and are yet to be published for the first time.
 Regardless of their current status, it should be highlighted once again that narrowing down such a high number of hydrogen norms to the most promising ones requires a systematic approach.
-This systematic evaluation will be crucial in identifying the standards most relevant to #gls("swith") certification.
+This structured evaluation will be crucial in identifying the standards most relevant to #gls("swith") certification.
 ])